-- · incur additional debt; - · incur liens and encumbrances; - · pay dividends on our equity securities or payments to redeem, repurchase or retire our equity securities; - · enter into restrictive agreements; - · make investments, loans and acquisitions; - merge or consolidate with any other person; - · dispose of assets; - enter into sale and leaseback transactions; - · engage in transactions with our affiliates; and - · materially alter the business we conduct.
+- incur additional debt;

+- incur liens and encumbrances;

+- · pay dividends on our equity securities or payments to redeem, repurchase or retire our equity securities;

+- enter into restrictive agreements;

+- make investments, loans and acquisitions;

+- merge or consolidate with any other person;

+- dispose of assets;

+- enter into sale and leaseback transactions;

+- engage in transactions with our affiliates; and

+- materially alter the business we conduct.

 The operating restrictions and covenants in these debt agreements and any future financing agreements may adversely affect our ability to finance future operations or capital needs or to engage in other business activities.
 Our ability to comply with these covenants may be affected by events beyond our control, and any material deviations from our forecasts could require us to seek waivers or amendments of covenants, alternative sources of financing or reductions in expenditures.
 In addition, the outstanding indebtedness under our Term Loan Facility and Revolving Credit Facility is, subject to certain exceptions, secured by security interests in substantially all of our and the subsidiary guarantors' tangible and intangible assets (subject to certain exceptions).
 A breach of any of the restrictive covenants in the Credit Agreement governing our Term Loan Facility and Revolving Credit Facility would result in a default, and our lenders may elect to declare all outstanding borrowings, together with accrued interest and other fees, to be immediately due and payable, or enforce and foreclose on their security interest and liquidate some or all of such pledged assets.
-The lenders under our Term Loan Facility and Revolving Credit Facility also have the right in these circumstances to terminate any commitments they have to provide further borrowings.
+The lenders under our Term Loan Facility and Revolving Credit Facility and payable, or enforce and foreclose on their security interest and liquidate some or all of such pledged assets.
+The lenders under our Term Loan Facility and Revolving Credit Facility and facility and Revolving Credit Facility and Revolving Credit Facility and Facility and Revolving Credit Facility and Revolvi